NIFK16006U Participatory Natural Resource Governance

 The courses; LOJK10209 Applied Socio-economics in Tropical Forestry, LFKK10258 Qualitative Methods in Agricultural Development, and NIFK15004U Political Ecology offer useful but not critical additional background knowledge.

-2. Class room sessions with presentations and discussions of selected topics and cases.
+2. Classroom sessions with group work, presentations, and discussions of selected topics and cases.

 - 7,5 ECTS